qubistlabs/jibrel-website-v2/README.md

 ### Сomponent

 Component is an independent unit of the page.
-Example component - "mainHeader" or "mainFooter".
+Example component - "mainHeader" or "MainFooter".
 Each page consists of components.
 Any component may include other components and can be included into each other.

 ```
 ExampleComponent/                           # Component example